juancarlospaco/awesome-streaming-tools/README.md

 ![](streamelements.png)

-- [Streamelements](https://streamelements.com) is a Free service that provides Overlays, Alerts, Monetization, Merchandasing Store, Chat Bots, Spam Filters, Stats, Chat Commands, Media Requests (viewers can musicalize the stream via Youtube links), Stats and more for streamers.
+[Streamelements](https://streamelements.com) is a Free service that provides Overlays, Alerts, Monetization, Merchandasing Store, Chat Bots, Spam Filters, Stats, Chat Commands, Media Requests (viewers can musicalize the stream via Youtube links), Stats and more for streamers.

+All the Overlays are provided via 1 URL link that you use on your OBS Studio "Browser Source" (`obs-linuxbrowser`).
+Overlays has an online web visual editor with a lot of free themes to use and remix.

+Overlays and Alerts are important because is the only *visual* way to know when someone is giving you money, like Donations, Bits, Cheers, etc and also important events like Raids with lots of new viewers.

 ## Clementine